bradallenfisher/dmd-course-materials/topics/narrative.md

 **Transmedia** ...

-> **Case study:** How can you tell a story to a human a thousand years into the future with current language?
+> **Case study:** How can you tell a story to a human ten thousand years into the future with current language?
 This, as it turns out, is quite difficult.
 >
 > Listen: [99% Invisible Podcast - Ten Thousand Years](http://99percentinvisible.org/episode/ten-thousand-years/)
 > Tag: language, semiotics, graphic design, storytelling